 The OnePlus 3 is dead.
 Long live the OnePlus 3T.

-While the 3T is in many respects the best phone in the world - building on the incredible bang for buck performance of the now-discontinued OnePlus 3 - we’ve still got a few niggles which we’d like ironed out.
+While the 3T is in many respects the best phone in the world - building on the incredible bang for buck performance of the now-soon to be discontinued OnePlus 3 - we’ve still got a few niggles which we’d like ironed out.

 Here’s everything we love and hate about one of the best smartphones ever made:

 Place the OnePlus 3T next to the OnePlus 3, and you won’t be able to spot the difference.
 Now pick them up.
 Can you tell which one’s which?
 No?
 That’s because they’re identical, which is definitely no bad thing.

 The OnePlus 3 is forged from solid aluminium, and the 3T is no different.
 That means it feels as premium as an Apple or Samsung flagship, which is an impressive feat given that it’s substantially cheaper than its high-end rivals.

 It does a decent job of standing out from its Android companions too, thanks to its iPhone-like toggle switch, which you can use to allow only priority notifications to come through, or mute them altogether if you want some alone time.

 The rear camera, while identical to the OnePlus 3’s, is now covered in nigh-unscratchable crystal sapphire glass, which should make it impervious to anything short of a diamond.